13th-shakya/shakya-final/docs/map/README.md

 ## 4. Add colors and labels to the SVG using Inkscape

+1. Add Colors: Use the fill tool to add colors to campus buildings, areas, or boundaries based.

+2. Add Labels: Use the text tool to add building names or other annotations.

+Save two versions of the map:

+With Labels: ntut-colored-labeled.svg

+Without Labels: ntut-colored.svg

 ## 5. Add the SVG to the Android project

+Place the generated ntut-colored-labeled.svg and ntut-colored.svg files into the docs/map folder of Android project.